Hoya nummularioides aka Hoya Nummularioides

 Hoya Nummularioides, Hoya Porcelain Flower

-How to care for Hoya Nummularioides
+How difficult is it to take care of Hoya Nummularioides

 Even if you don't have a green thumb, you can successfully care for Hoya Nummularioides due to its easy-going nature.